scott-griffiths/bitstring/README.md

 News
 ----
-**7th September 2023**: bitstring 4.1.2 released.
+**22nd November 2023**: bitstring 4.1.3 released.
 Version 4.1 is a large update in terms of how much of the code has changed.

-* Speed increased with bitarray dependency.
 * New Array class for homogeneous data.
 * Support for 8-bit floating point values.
+* Speed increased with bitarray dependency.

 See the [release notes](https://github.com/scott-griffiths/bitstring/blob/main/release_notes.txt) for details.
 Please let me know if you encounter any problems.